0x41gawor/pdmgr/README.md

 The repository contains various documents related to the master's thesis.

-The primary objective during the thesis work is to master the usage of k8s operators and CRDs.
+The primary objective during the thesis work is to master the usage of k8s operators and CRDs, and based on this knowledge build a framework/platform to run any kind of closed control loop in a k8s cluster.
 As such, this repository will primarily focus on these topics (as of now).

 This README serves as a brief description of each file included.